paralin/quic-channel/README.md

  - When a new peer over an unseen interface is opened, re-emit the route builds through immediately.
  - This will reduce the latency of new routes being found in changing environments.

-The implementation of a channel / circuit:
+The implementation of a circuit:

  - Implement net.PacketConn over the circuit.
- - Make a net.PacketConn multiplexer
- - Use multiplexing over multiple Circuits with writing packets.
- - Out-of-order or dropped packets is OK!
-QUIC can handle it.
-But track packet loss and RTT.
- - Use in-band packets for statistics used for control flow.
+ - Use out-of-band packets for statistics used for control flow.
 Interim steps in the Circuit will insert these packets as well.
- - Note: this might mess with the QUIC packet flow management code a bit.
-Ensure the difference in performance between circuits is low.
+ - Use in-band packets to form an authenticated "circuit session" between the two peers over the hops.

 Uncategorized thoughts: